-Guards of honour from the regular regiments, with bands and colours, formed their ranks to receive the Governor and escort him from Navy Hall to the temporary parliament house.
+Guards of honor from the regular regiments, with bands and colors, formed their ranks to receive the Governor and escort him from Navy Hall to the temporary parliament house.
 He was received with wild, enthusiastic cheers and other demonstrations of joy, and a royal salute from the guns of Fort Niagara.

 At noon the members of the two houses assembled in the Legislative Council Chamber.
-The proceedings were opened by the chaplain, (in full canonicals,) the Rev. Dr. Addison, with the customary prayers for the opening of parliament.
+The proceedings were opened by the chaplain (in full canonicals,) the Rev. Dr. Addison, with the customary prayers for the opening of parliament.
 A speaker for the Assembly was chosen-Captain John McDonell of Glengarry.
 Messrs.
 Clench and Swayzie represented the Niagara District.
-Captain John Law, an ex-officer in the Queen's Rangers, was Usher of the Black Rod.
+Captain George Law, an exofficer in the Queen's Rangers, was Usher of the Black Rod.
 Chief Justice Osgood was speaker of the Legislative Council.